infotiv-research/gokart-documentation/docs/components.md

 ## HC-SR04 sonar sensor
-This sensor uses ultrasonic sound to measure distance to objects in it’s way.
-It’s working range is specified to between 20 to 4000 mm.
-It’s simple to set up but has a drawback in it’s quite narrow field of vision.
+This sensor uses ultrasonic sound to measure the distance to objects in its way.
+Its working range is specified to be between 20 to 4000 mm.
+It’s simple to set up but has a drawback in its quite narrow field of vision.
 To compensate for this we use six sensors on the Gokart.

 ## EMG49 - Gear motor with encoder